 Conditions did not improve for the Acoma or Pueblo people under Spanish occupation.
 The Spanish and clergy placed very high demands on the Pueblo People: forced labor, servitude, and incomprehensible punishments for natives practicing their own religious ceremonies, which in those days were vast in number.
 They filled sacred kivas with virgin sand and built their own churches on top, forcing the natives to travel miles to carry the trees required to make the vigas (wooden beams) to construct the churches, and their homes.

 In 1680, all the Pueblo people, including their old enemy the Apache, had enough of the abuses, and banded together to drive the Spanish out, which they succeeded in doing in what is today called the Pueblo Revolt of 1680.

-For the next 12 years, the Pueblo People had peace, but soon afterward the Spanish returned by orders of the Viceroyalty of New Spain, followed by the Mexicans after the Mexico gained Independence in 1810.
-This marks a pivotal point of outside influence in Acoma pottery design because newly arriving settlers, not wanting to risk transporting it over the Camion Real would commission Acoma potters to make all of their needed dishes and serving wares.
-This would have most certainly come with instructions, and aesthetic preferences influencing the potter’s work.
+For the next 12 years, the Pueblo People had peace, but soon afterward the Spanish returned by orders of the Viceroyalty of New Spain, followed by the Mexicans after Mexico gained Independence in 1810.
+This marks a pivotal point of outside influence in Acoma pottery design because newly arriving settlers, not wanting to risk transporting it over the Camion Real, would commission Acoma potters to make all of their needed dishes and serving wares.
+This would have most certainly come with instructions, and aesthetic preferences that profoundly influenced the potter’s aesthetic style.